 You hardly hear a thing your teachers says in class today.
 Silence consumes the lunch table, everyone too jittery to speak.
 The car ride home consists of nothing but the radio playing songs that sound miles away.
 Once you’re home, you pace for 30 minutes.
 The clock hits 4 and you pull out your laptop.
 The website rejects your username and password over and over.
 Your phone is buzzing with texts.
 Some deliver good news, some don’t.
 Mom is hovering over your shoulder, asking for updates even though she can see for herself that nothing has changed.
 But finally, the screen pops up.
 Where there should be fireworks, there are instead words: “Thank you for your interest in the University of Georgia.
 We look forward to further reviewing your application in spring.
 Please submit your full application by January 21st.
 Go Dawgs!”

 To be honest, things always go my way.
 I work hard for what I want, and it’s rare that I fail once I set my mind to something.
-I exceeded the grades I needed in class, I was a leader in every club I was a member of, I had been committed to sports and extra curriculars since the day I set foot in school.
+I exceeded the grades I needed in class, I was a leader in every club I was a member of, I had been committed to sports and extracurriculars since the day I set foot in school.
 Teachers, parents, and coaches adored me.
 So why didn’t the University of Georgia?
 Being the overly arrogant person I am, I was already planning out which UGA shirts I would wear in my senior pictures.
 And being the overly confident person that I am, I took off all the price tags.
 Not my best call.

 There are two things I want people to be able to get out of this post that I will probably make too lengthy because it takes me too long to get my point across.
-First, I want you to know that getting in to your dream school isn’t everything.
-If you follow me on any of my obnoxious social media, you’ve probably figured out by now that I did not in fact end up a Bulldawg.
+First, I want you to know that getting into your dream school isn’t everything.
+If you follow me on any of my obnoxious social media, you’ve probably figured out by now that I did not, in fact, end up a Bulldawg.
 Three weeks after I got deferred, I visited the University of South Carolina on the day of the USC versus Clemson game.
 I fell head over heels for the school and withdrew my UGA spring application the very next week.

 Yes, the University of Georgia is a fantastic school.
 But it’s not the only fantastic school out there.
 Apply to schools that challenge you, but know that if they don’t work out you have plenty of options that would LOVE to have you.
 If you’re as prideful as I am, it can be a major confidence killer to get rejected from the school you thought you were made for.
 It hurts.
 However, it’s a chance to explore outside your comfort zone and original plans.
-If you told me a year ago that I would end up where I am right now, I would’ve laughed and threw in a “sic ‘em!”.
+If you told me a year ago that I would end up where I am right now, I would’ve laughed and thrown in a “sic ‘em!”.
 Right now though, I cannot imagine myself being anywhere else than right here in Columbia.
 Your plans might not be what you thought they were going to be, but I promise you that you are going to be more than okay.

 Second off, enjoy the time you have in high school.
 You will hear this approximately 8,430 times in the next few years.
 Listen to people when they say it because they aren’t joking around.
 I got so caught up in making sure I had the perfect resume for college.
 I did clubs I had no interest in, and sports I hated with a passion (sorry lax girls, I love you all just not our sport).
 I spent so much time making sure I looked like the ideal candidate for any college campus that I spent a good chunk of my senior year miserable.
 Work hard and do what you need to do to succeed, but always make sure you play just a little bit harder.
 You’ll never get these years back, so don’t you dare do the injustice of wasting them on things that don’t matter in the long run.